 Go to the Support us section

 There is one thing that is certain about Brexit and that is that it can create a lot of uncertainty!
 The international student advisers are here to help you by providing you with the most up-to-date information we have from the most reliable sources.
-In our answers below we have linked to a number of UK Council for International Students (UKCISA) sites and they are a great source of information for all students from outside the UK.
+In our answers below we have linked to a number of UK Council for International Students ( UKCISA) sites- they are a great source of information for students from outside the UK.

-Brexit information can change very quickly and we will keep this webpage as up to date as possible.
+New information on Brexit can become available at any time and we will keep this webpage as up to date as possible.
 If you have any questions, do contact the International Student Advice Team.

 If you’re an EU/EEA or Swiss national living in the UK, you will need to apply to the EU Settlement Scheme if you want the opportunity to continue living here after 31 December 2020.

 The deadline to apply is 31 December 2020 if the UK leaves without a deal (and you will need to be living in the UK before the date that the UK leaves the EU), or 30 June 2021 if the UK leaves with a deal.

 You can apply for settled or pre-settled status:Settled status is given to those who have been residing in the UK for 5 years.Pre-settled status is given to those who have been in the UK for less than 5 years.
 Once you have been here for 5 years you will receive settled status.

 If the UK has left the EU with a deal and you are arriving in the UK in September 2020, you will be able to enter the UK with your passport or national ID card and then apply to the EU Settlement Scheme.
 If the UK has left the EU without a deal when you arrive, you will be eligible to apply for European temporary leave to remain (EuroTLR) or under the future immigration system to stay in the UK after 31 December 2020.
 Euro TLR will grant temporary immigration states to applicants for 36 months.
 More information on Euro TLR can be found here.